My Camino de Santiago: A journey of pain, resilience, and self-discovery!

 Day 2 - Ferreiros to Gonzar (17km)

-When I arrived in Gonzar, I took a nap at the public albergue and was later rewarded with an amazing dinner.
-The pilgrim’s menu (€13) was so generous and well-prepared.
-Absolutely worth it!
+When I arrived in Gonzar, I took a nap at the public albergue and later enjoyed a really good dinner.
+The pilgrims menu, 13 euros, was generous and well prepared.
+Totally worth it.

 Day 3 - Gonzar to Palas de Rei (17km)